-- If you have a question, post on Ed Discussions or contact me or a TA by email.
-Please do not use Canvas mail or send important messages through Canvas submission comments, as I might not see your message. - I will strive to reply to course-related questions within 48 hours.
-However, I might not be able to respond to your questions during weekends. - The TAs will hold weekly office hours on Microsoft Teams. - I will hold office hours by appointment.
+- If you have a question, post on Ed Discussions.
+If that doesn't get answered, contact me or a TA by email.
+Please do not use Canvas mail or send important messages through Canvas submission comments, as I might not see your message. - I will strive to reply to course-related questions on Ed and email within 48 hours.
+However, I might not be able to respond to your questions during weekends. - The TAs will hold weekly office hours on Microsoft Teams.
+The schedule will be up at here by the end of Week 1.
+Until the schedule is up, you can post questions on Ed and I will answer them before the end of the day. - I will hold 1:1 office hours by appointment, in addition to Help Sessions.
+Details about how to book an appointment can be found here while I will send out an announcement about the Help Sessions in Week 2.